davevstorey/9-usu-cs3450-sp2022/docs/rubric.md

 - [x] Updated documentation (README.md).
 - Justification: Build instructions needed to be changed, so they were.
 Testing needed to be updated, and the repo to the reports were added.

+- [x] Powerpoint for Sprint4 (README.md).
+- Justification: Go to docs/YardwrkPowerpoint to view the entire powerpoint pdf.